 When combined with Google Search Console or Bing’s Webmaster tools (and, maybe, a PPC campaign), Analytics can provide valuable, actionable insight into how to improve conversion rates & achieve other business-related targets.

-Analytics are essential in setting benchmarks & evaluating the success of your online strategies.
+You can learn a lot from Google Analytics.
+It essential when measuring (& setting) benchmarks & evaluating the success of your online strategies.
 The measurements provided by analytics can be used to gain valuable insight into how your audience is responding to your PPC advertising, social marketing or content marketing strategies, helping inform your tactical decisions for the future.

-Other, enterprise-level analytics tools are available for a price but these are only useful if you really know how to use them.
+Other, enterprise-level analytics tools are available for a price but these are only useful if you have a well-defined digital strategy and know how to use them effectively.